 Tags within Description Multi-

 <topic></topic> plicity

-<transformation></transformation> The transformation library to be applied to this Topic's data when replaying.
+<transformation></transformation> The transformation library to be applied to this Topic's data when replay- ing.
 This is a user library that can modify the data after it is received from storage and before it is sent via Connext DDS .
-Transformations implement APIs identical to Routing Service's transformations.
+Transformations implement APIs identical to Routing Service's transfor- mations.
 For more on using transformations, see these sections in the RTI Routing Service User's Manual : • Data Transformation • Tutorials Attributes: • plugin_name: The name of the plugin to load, qualified by the plugin library name.
-01

-Example:
+Example: 01

 <dds></dds>

-<plugin_library name="ReplayTransformations<transformation_plugin name=<!<replay_service><!><topic name=" testtopic"=""></plugin_library>

-→"ReplayTransformations::ModifyTestID" />

 <datawriter_qos></datawriter_qos> The DataWriter QoS to use when replaying this data.
 For information on configuring QoS with XML, see Configuring QoS with XML, in the RTI Connext DDS Core Libraries User's Manual.
 01

-4.3.15 Plugins
+5.3.15 Plugins

 All the pluggable components specific to Recording Service are configured within the <plugin_library> tag.
-Table 4.19 describes the available tags.
+Table 5.19 describes the available tags.